 9.1.
-General information about organization implementing the activities for analysis of pollution of environmental components.
+Organization implementing the activities for analysis of pollution of environmental components: General information

 The analysis of chemical and radioactive pollution of environmental components is carried out in the Republican Center for Radiation Control and Monitoring (hereinafter referred to as RCRCM).
 The quality management system, meeting the requirements listed in STB ISO/IEC 17025, is in force in this organization.